timerring/bilitool/README-en.md

 > This is a Python implementation of [biliup-rs](https://github.com/biliup/biliup-rs).

-`biliupload` is a command line tool for logining and uploading videos to bilibili, which can also be used as a library for other projects.
+`biliupload` is a command line tool for logging in and uploading videos to bilibili, which can also be used as a library for other projects.

 ## Features

+- Persistent memory storage of login status
-- Save `cookies.json` for bilibili by scanning QR code or web login
+  - Support exporting `cookies.json` for other projects
+- `Logout` the current account
+- `Check` the login status
 - `Upload` videos
+  - Support uploading videos with custom parameters
   - Support uploading videos with yaml config
-- `Append` videos to a existing video (WIP)
-- `Show` the published videos infomation (planned feature)
+- `Download` videos
+  - Support downloading danmaku
+  - Support downloading various qualities
-- `Download` videos (planned feature)
+  - Support downloading multi-part videos
-- `Renew` the cookies (planned feature)
+- Show the upload progress (in development)
+- Append videos to an existing video (in development)
-- Show the upload progress (planned feature)
+- Show the published videos information (planned feature)

-> Over the passed few days, I have implemented the `login` and `upload` functions, and will continue to implement the other functions.
+> Currently, I have implemented the `login` and `upload` functions and will continue to implement other features.
 Welcome to use and give me more feedback.
 And welcome to contribute to this project.

 ## Usage